SierraSoftworks/blog/src/posts/2024-06-07-technically-correct-but-universally-wrong.md

 That's not to say these aren't smart people, and it's not to say that this is a problem limited to the AI sphere either, it's a problem induced by a lack of perspective and a bias for seeking out supporting viewpoints to justify our assumptions.
-It's the reason diverse teams consistently outperform heterogenous groups; it's the reason I get so excited when people on my team share ideas that directly contradict my own (and doubly so when they're proven right)!
+It's the reason diverse teams consistently outperform heterogeneous groups; it's the reason I get so excited when people on my team share ideas that directly contradict my own (and doubly so when they're proven right)!

 Another area I see the same patterns playing out is in the software engineering realm, where it is common to hear